PerceptronV/PerceptronV.github.io/cv.markdown

 ### Leadership and Volunteering

-* Currently leading an online volunteering effort, aimed at offering philosophy podcasts as teaching material, targetted to inspire state-school students from Year 7 to Year 9
+* Currently leading an online volunteering effort, aimed at offering philosophy podcasts as teaching material for state-school students from Year 7 to Year 9

-* Currently founding an AI-centred team at school, hosting challenges and gathering enthusiasts to build and develop as a community
+* Leading Team Enigma (an AI-centred tech team) at school.
+We host challenges, deliver lectures, collaborate on projects - and gather enthusiasts to build and develop as a community.
+Our GitHub organisation is here ([Team Enigma - GitHub](https://github.com/Harrow-Enigma)).

 * Previously led an online volunteering effort to tutor young children from less advantaged backgrounds, connecting with the YWCA to hold a fun and interactive English course over 10 weeks during the 2020 lockdown